-Breaking the seal correctly
+Breaking the seal correctly on your Menstrual Cup

 When you pull out the stem of the cups, you must be very careful not to pull out the IUD string.
 Basically, you need to break the seal of your menstrual cup before pulling it out with the stem.
 A menstrual cup should come out easily, without much pulling and straining if you’ve broken the seal correctly.

-Proper placement of menstrual cups
+Proper placement of menstrual cups with IUDs

 If you already have a low cervix, there may not be enough places for a menstrual cup to be comfortably placed.
 In such a case, you may not be able to use both these cups and the IUDs simultaneously.
 It’s something that you’ll need to experiment with and you can also talk to your gynaecologist about.

 Even when you are using rings for birth control, it is safe to use menstrual products like period cups.
 This too requires a good understanding of the usage of both products for you to avoid unpleasant consequences.
 Here are a couple of tips to help you get started: